On the Z_2-valued index of elliptic odd symmetric operators on non-compact manifolds: The -index of an odd symmetric operator

 \section{The $\ZZ_2$-index of an odd symmetric operator}

-In this section, we consider a (possibly) unbounded Fredholm operator $D$ which is symmetric with respect to a given anti-linear anti-involution $\tau$.
+In this section, we consider a (possibly) unbounded Fredholm operator $D$ which is symmetric with respect to a given anti-unitary anti-involution $\tau$.
 Such operators are called \textit{odd symmetric}, \cites{Schulz-Baldes15,DeNittisSB15,DollSB21}.
-The index of such an operator vanishes because of the symmetry.
+The index of such an operator vanishes due to its symmetry.
 Following \cites{DeNittisSB15,DollSB21}, we defined the {\em secondary invariant} –- the $\ZZ_2$-index of $D$ by $\ind_\tau D:= \dim\ker D$ modulo 2.
 This is similar to the Atiyah-Singer construction of the index of a skew-adjoint operator (though $D$ is not skew-adjoint).
 We show that the $\tau$-index is invariant under homotopy and study other properties of this index.
 We also compute it in an example.
 Most of the material in this section is taken from \cite{Schulz-Baldes15}, but, since we work with unbounded operators, some minor changes are necessary.